 MAKING ESG WORK FOR MANUFACTURERS | Workshop Length: 90 mins

-What exactly does ESG mean?
-What do employers need to know?
-How can you separate the buzz from the business need?
+Environmental, Social, and Governance are the non-financial factors businesses measure when measuring risk or growth opportunities.
+So – where to start?
+What do employers need to know, and how can you separate the buzz from the business need?
 And how do we begin when the starting line is different for everyone, especially for SMEs.
 This session will:

 - Describe the fundamental elements of an ESG strategy